Adaptive AI-based Decentralized Resource Management in the Cloud-Edge Continuum: Introduction

+Resource management in the Cloud-Edge Continuum is crucial for optimizing performance and ensuring seamless service delivery across distributed environments.
+The goals of resource management in the Cloud-Edge Continuum focus on optimizing resource allocation, load balancing, resource provisioning, task scheduling, and maintaining QoS\cite{mijuskovic_resource_2021}.

 This paper proposes a decentralized application placement strategy for resource management in the Cloud-Edge Continuum.
 The framework leverages GNN to encode the states of resources and application components, providing a powerful representation for dynamic decision-making.
 Leveraging a collaborative MARL approach, local agents focus on optimizing resource management at the neighborhood level, while a global orchestrator facilitates coordination and high-level policy alignment.
 This integration of GNN-based embeddings and MARL enables the framework to balance scalability, adaptability, and accuracy in resource management.
-Below, we highlight the key contributions of this work: \begin{itemize} \item Decentralized Application Placement Strategy: We propose a decentralized framework that allows local agents to make autonomous decisions while maintaining coordination with a global orchestrator. \item Integration of GNN Embeddings: The use of GNNs enables accurate representation of resource network states and application requirements, enhancing decision-making at both local and global levels. \item Collaborative MARL: By employing a MARL approach, we enable collaboration between local and global agents to achieve system-wide optimization while addressing scalability and adaptability challenges. \end{itemize}

-The rest of the paper is structured as follows: we begin by outlining the Problem Settings in section \ref{sec:ps}, highlighting the key challenges and requirements of dynamic resource management in the Cloud-Edge Continuum.
-Next, in section \ref{sec:rw}, we review existing approaches, including optimization-based methods, AI-driven techniques, decentralized strategies, and simulation tools for the Continuum.
-In section \ref{sec:gm}, we present our proposed framework, detailing the system model components including the application, resource, and cost models, along with the objective function.
-Section \ref{sec:am} describes the implementation, including local and global agents, their observation and action spaces, optimization techniques, and the training algorithm.
-Section \ref{sec:pe} explains the simulation environment, key evaluation metrics, and comparisons with centralized approaches.
-Finally, section \ref{sec:fw} outlines potential extensions, such as scaling to larger topologies, incorporating dynamic features, and validating in real-world scenarios.